zacs/ha-nfl/README.md

 ## Configuration

 For the League, the following values are valid:
-    NFL
+- NFL
-    NCAAF
+- NCAAF
-    MLB
+- MLB
+- MLS
+- NWSL

-You'll need to know your team ID, which is a 2- or 3-letter acronym (eg. "SEA" for Seattle or "NE" for New England).
-You can find yours at https://espn.com/nfl in the top scores UI.
+You'll need to know your team ID, which is a 2-, 3- or 4-letter acronym (eg. "SEA" for Seattle or "NE" for New England).
+You can find yours at https://espn.com/ in the top scores UI.

 ### Via the "Configuration->Integrations" section of the Home Assistant UI

-Look for the integration labeled "NFL" and enter your team's acronym in the UI prompt.
+Look for the integration labeled "NFL" and enter the League and your team's acronym in the UI prompt.
 You can also enter a friendly name.
 If you keep the default, your sensor will be `sensor.nfl`, otherwise it will be `sensor.friendly_name_you_picked`.

 ### Manually in your `configuration.yaml` file